lfsouth/paint/README.md

-# paint: paint a graph with Makefile
+# Paint: paint a graph with Makefile

 Here I introduce a way of writing Makefile.